MSheekh6/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-Solutions for the Project Euler problems in both JavaScript and Python
+Solutions for the Project Euler problems in JavaScript